dynatrace-perfclinics/hotday-perform-2024-test/README.md

 The original repository is https://github.com/dynatrace-perfclinics/platform-engineering-tutorial!

-If you plan to run a workshop then we suggest to create your own fork or copy (by using this as a template) repository and then replace all the XX_PLACEHOLDERS in your reposotiry to point to your Dynatrace Tenants and your BASE_DOMAIN (E.g: *.classroom.yourdomain.com)
+If you plan to run a workshop then we suggest to create your own fork or copy (by using this as a template) repository and then replace all the XX_PLACEHOLDERS in your repository to point to your Dynatrace Tenants and your BASE_DOMAIN (E.g: *.classroom.yourdomain.com)

 If you intend to run multiple class rooms - like we did at Perform 2024 HOTDAYS - then the best is to create multiple copies of the `gitops` folder, e.g: `gitops_class1`, `gitops_class2` ... and then replace all the PLACEHOLDERS for each class room.
 This allows you to have a single "Core Platform GitOps Repo" containing all CRDs for your individual Platforms